Oreka 1.2 Open Source User Manual

 If no recordings appear in the AudioOutputPath directory, Here is the checklist:

-• Windows users only: Make sure winpcap3.1 is properly installed (start/programs should contain a Winpcap entry
+• Windows users only: Make sure winpcap is properly installed (start/programs should contain a Winpcap entry

 • Make sure that the VoIP plugin records from the right network interface(s) specified in the Devices xml tag of the config.xml file.
 A list of all network interfaces is shown in orkaudio.log at startup.

 • Make sure that RTP traffic is actually present on the specified network interface(s).
-A packet sniffer such as Ethereal can be useful for that.
+A packet sniffer such as Wireshark can be useful for that.

 Only one side of the conversation is recorded

 Make sure that RTP traffic for both sides is actually seen on the considered network interface.
-A packet sniffer such as Ethereal can be used for that.
+A packet sniffer such as Wireshark can be used for that.

 Metadata is not detected